lcorcodilos/RecipeRepo/_posts/2021-08-20-pizza-baking.md

 Before we close out this series, I just want to show off the final product a bit below.
 The dedicated pizza oven is making an enormous difference here - an extra 300 to 400 degrees will do that.
 However, the importance of the tedious steps
-I've outlined becomes apparent.
-The control of the water content, the time taken to knead, resting the dough overnight, planning the ordering of toppings.
+I've outlined becomes apparent: the control of the water content, the time taken to knead, resting the dough overnight, planning the ordering of toppings.
 These all help achieve a thin crust that is well cooked, crisp, and not soggy.
-Meanwhile, the end-crust has big air pockets and a soft chewy crust from the work we did on the gluten structure.
+Meanwhile, the end-crust has big air pockets and is soft and chewy from the work we did on the gluten structure.
 These all hold true in the conventional oven version of this recipe as well - a testament to the fact that anyone can make good pizza.